 Visit the UW holiday calendar for specific dates.

 If a holiday falls on a Saturday, it is observed on the preceding Friday.
 If a holiday falls on Sunday, it is observed the following Monday.
 However, this day change does not apply to UW Medicine classified employees who work schedules that normally include holidays as part of 24 hours a day, seven days a week staffing or work in a clinic that is open on weekends.

 Full-time employees receive eight hours of regular pay for each holiday.

-Part-time employees who work 0.5 FTE or higher are paid at a prorated rate.
+Part-time employees, working 0.5 FTE or higher, are paid at a prorated rate.
 For example, a 0.5 FTE employee receives four hours of pay; a 0.75 FTE receives six hours.

 Unless a more specific collective bargaining agreement term, Professional Staff Program provision, or civil service rule applies, to be paid for a scheduled holiday, you must be in pay status as follows: